SHARING MY STORY

 Terza Alice Silva Lima-Neves is a proud Cabo Verdean woman, wife, mother, educator, scholar, African Feminist and advocate for the rights of women and girls.
 She was born and raised in the Cabo Verde Islands, West Africa.
-Her parents made the ultimate sacrifice of leaving their beloved homeland and emigrated to the United States in search of better educational opportunities for Terza and her two younger sisters.
+Her parents, Ivone and Cesar made the ultimate sacrifice of leaving their beloved homeland and emigrated to the United States in search of better educational opportunities for Terza and her two sisters, Frandine and Lauraberth.